RoyalIcing/Orb/README.md

 ## Anti-Features

+The following are a list of things that Orb has chosen **not** to support:

-- Allow executing any Elixir code in WebAssembly runtime.
-It’s not a goal of Orb to take a piece of everyday Elixir code and have it run in WebAssembly.
+- Execute any Elixir code at WebAssembly runtime.
+It’s not a goal of Orb to take any piece of everyday Elixir code and have it run in WebAssembly.
 However, because you can use macros you could decide to build that functionality on top of Orb.
-- Allow access to the DOM.
-I believe the DOM is a poor fit for WebAssembly with its big object graph.
+- Access to the DOM.
+I believe the DOM is a poor fit for WebAssembly with its big object graph requiring lots of communication between WebAssembly and its host.
+Instead we prefer things that serialize like HTML, SVG, XML, CSV.
 - WASI support.
 It’s not stabilized yet and for now I’d rather it be a library built on top of Orb.
-- Produce the most optimized code possible through deep analysis.
-I recommend using `wasm-opt` if you really need to squeeze every byte possible.
+- Produce the most optimized code theoretically possible through deep analysis.
+Use `wasm-opt` if you really need to squeeze every byte possible from your final `.wasm` file.
+However, Orb does aim to produce slim `.wasm` files without unnecessary bloat like heavy runtimes.

 ## Libraries

-- **Orb** (alpha): Write WebAssembly 1.0 in Elixir.
+- **Orb** (alpha): Write Core WebAssembly 1.0 in Elixir.
 - [**SilverOrb**](https://github.com/RoyalIcing/SilverOrb) (work-in-progress): Batteries-included standard library for Orb.
 - OrbExtismPDK (coming later): Write Extism plugins in Elixir with Orb.